Ph: 022 607 4455

 Specialty woods for cooking on your braai, charcoal BBQ, or in your smoker or pizza oven.

 We cut and store our different woods for a whole year to season before putting them up for sale.
-We sell our wood in 50L sacks of both small diameter rounds and splits.
+We sell our wood in 7L or 50L sacks of both small diameter rounds and splits.

 All our wood currently is in split ‘log size’ – at 30-45cm long.
 Logs will need to have space to burn.
 They suit large smokers and aren’t suitable for kettles or smaller units.
 You will need to cut them into smaller chunks (4-10cm) to utilise on smaller units.
 You also need good airflow as it takes about an hour to burn the logs down to embers.
 They generate both heat and smoke though, so if you want, you can do without charcoal as a heat source.